afsc-gap-products/gapindex/README.md

 ## Workflow

-**1. Local copies of data tables.** This code assumes that you have local versions of the RACEBASE tables.
-I have stored them in a directory called `~/data/oracle/racebase`, with each table saved as a csv file.
-To set up your local data tables this way, you can use something like Emily Markowitz's [script](https://github.com/EmilyMarkowitz-NOAA/gap_bs_data_report/blob/main/code/dataDL.R) for downloading the data.
+**1. Local copies of data tables.** These scripts work off a local copy of the RACEBASE tables.
+The `00_download_data_from_oracle.R` script will download these tables and save them locally for you the first time you run the code (or whenever you want to update -- note that this requires you to add a `setup_channel.R` chunk that contains your Oracle info).

+Before you run the summary scripts, the `01_cleanup_data.R` script cleans up the data and formats it for the other functions.

+**2. Summary functions.** The other functions contained in this repo will summarize data from RACEBASE as needed.
+Function names are based on the tables as they appear in the GOA or AI schemas.
+For example, `get_cpue()` produces the CPUE table from the GOA or AI schema.

 ## Legal disclaimer